Last updated on November 25, 2023

 What are NSE IFSC Unsponsored Depository Receipts?

-- The DR’s that trade on the NSE’s global platform are unsponsored, which means that the depository receipts are not issued by the companies themselves.
-NSE partners with an international custodian (it has mandated HDFC Bank IBU to act as receipts custodian), who holds the shares in the United States on NSE IFSC’s behalf, and the custodian would then issue DRs to the depository account in India.
+- In the context of NSE IFSC, the DRs that trade on its global platform are unsponsored.
+This means that the depository receipts are not directly issued by the companies themselves.
+Instead, NSE IFSC collaborates with an international custodian (HDFC Bank IBU, in this case) to act on its behalf.
+The custodian holds the shares of the listed companies in the United States and then issues DRs to the depository account in India.

-- These DR’s are subsequently listed on the NSE global platform.
-Because the exchange is new, the NSE IFSC has partnered with large market makers to ensure that they provide two-way quotes on the exchange for trading with low impact costs.
+- Subsequently, these unsponsored DRs are listed on the NSE global platform, enabling investors to trade them.
+To ensure smooth and active trading, NSE IFSC has partnered with significant market makers.
+These market makers provide two-way quotes on the exchange, allowing for trading with low-impact costs.
 Market makers would need to park the shares with the international custodian before providing sell quotes.

 NSE IFSC Registered Brokers

-Some well-known NSE IFSC registered brokers includes Anand Rathi, Emkay, HDFC, Motilal Oswal, and SMC Global.
-Several popular brokers such as Zerodha and Upstox are still unregistered with the international exchange.
+Before we explore NSE IFSC trading in US stocks, let’s understand the role of NSE IFSC registered brokers.
+Several well-known brokers, including Anand Rathi, Emkay, HDFC, Motilal Oswal, and SMC Global, are registered with NSE IFSC.
+However, some popular brokers like Zerodha and Upstox are yet to be registered with the international exchange.

 |Member Name||Membership Category*|